 Best Insoles For Flat Feet Reviewed & Tested

-Flexible flat feet: flexible flat feet are the most commonly seen in people.
-With flexible flat feet, your arch tendons are flexible enough that an arch can be seen in the middle of the foot—but only when the foot is raised.
-When the foot makes contact with a surface, and is placed under your body weight, the foot flattens completely.
+- Flexible flat feet: These are the most common form of flat feet seen among the population.
+Flexible flat feet implies your arch tendons are flexible enough to be seen in the middle of the foot- but only when your foot is raised.
+When a this type a foot makes contact with a surface, and is placed beneath your full body weight, the foot will flatten out completely.

-You can take control of the functionality of your foot arches by choosing the right insoles for your flat feet.
-Doing so will result in protection and prevention from further foot problems.
+Luckily, you can take control of the functionality of your foot arches by choosing the proper insoles for flat feet.
+Doing so will result in optimal protection and prevention from further pain or symptoms associated with running.